CSCfi/csc-user-guide/docs/computing/lustre.md

 **metadata** includes information like file size, permissions, access date etc.

-The Lustre file system constitutes of a set of I/O servers called Object Storage Servers (OSSs) and disks called Object Storage Targets (OSTs) which handle the actual data.
+The Lustre file system consists of a set of I/O servers called Object Storage Servers (OSSs) and disks called Object Storage Targets (OSTs) which store the actual data.
 The metadata of a file are controlled by Metadata Servers (MDSs) and stored on Metadata Targets (MDTs).
-Basically, the servers handle the requests for accessing the files and metadata; the applications do not access storage directly.
-Lustre systems uses typically multiple OSS/MDS and multiple OST/MDT to implement parallel I/O.
+Basically, the servers handle the requests for accessing the file contents and metadata; the applications do not access disks directly.
+Lustre systems uses typically multiple OSSs/MDSs together with multiple OSTs/MDTs to provide parallel I/O capabilities.

 * Object Storage Servers (OSSs): They handle requests from the clients in order to access the storage.
-Moreover, they manage a set of OSTs; each OSS has more than one OST to improve the I/O parallelism.
+Moreover, they manage a set of OSTs;
+  each OSS can have more than one OST to improve the I/O parallelism.
 * Object Storage Targets (OSTs): Usually, an OST consists of a block of storage devices under RAID configuration.
 The data are stored in one or more objects, and each object is stored on a separate OST.
 * The Metadata Server (MDS): A server that tracks the locations for all the data so it can decide which OSS and OST will be used.
 For example, once a file is opened, the MDS is not involved any more.
-* The Metadata Target (MDT): The storage contains information about such as the data, file names, permissions, directories.
-Each file on MDT includes a layout such as the OST number, object identifier.
+* The Metadata Target (MDT): The storage contains information about the files and directories such as file sizes, permissions, access dates.
+For each file MDT includes information about the layout of data in the OSTs such as the OST numbers and object identifiers.

 !["Schematic picture of compute nodes accessing OSTs and MDTs via OSS and DST servers via network.
 The acronyms and relations are explained also in the text."](../img/lustre.png 'Lustre file system view')